Podocopida

 The Podocopida are an order of ostracods in the subclass Podocopa.
-It is the most diverse of the four orders of ostracods, and also has a rich fossil record.
+It is the most diverse of the five orders of ostracods, and the only one with freshwater species.
+The group also has a rich fossil record.

+The superfamily Cytheroidea in the suborder Cytherocopina consists of non-swimming crawlers and burrowers.
+Most species are marine, but at least seven extant lineages have independently adapted to freshwater.
+The largest freshwater family is Limnocytheridae, with about 150 species in 20 genera.

 Taxonomy

 The following suborders and unassigned taxa are contained in the order Podocopida: